 Potential economic benefits

-The economic impact study details the potential benefits to agriculture, wine and food production, and tourism for the regions as a result of WHS over a 10 year period, against three growth scenarios (high, medium and low).
-The study has demonstrated that even under a low growth scenario the economic benefits are significant, however, under a high growth scenario WHL could inject $214m to gross regional product, add 1,937 new jobs and boost household income by $94million.
+The Economic Impact Study details the potential benefits to agriculture, wine and food production, and tourism for the regions as a result of WHS over a 10 year period, against three growth scenarios (high, medium and low).
+The study has demonstrated that even under a low growth scenario the economic benefits are significant.
+However, under a high growth scenario WHS could inject $214m (2012 figures) to gross regional product, add 1,937 new jobs and boost household income by $94 million.

 - Investments, grants and funding in appropriate local infrastructure;